 “I’m going through your search and I can’t find my family doctor.
 Why is that?”

 I was sitting with a group of end users in rural Pennsylvania, helping them register and onboard onto our platform.
-As a product manager, my goal was to understand how users engaged with our product and to build features to keep them returning to our platform throughout their healthcare journey.
+As a product manager, my goal was to understand how users engaged with our product and to build features to keep them returning to our digital health platform throughout their healthcare journey.

 This user was the wife of a warehouse worker for a major retailer.
 A mother of three, she was making the healthcare decisions for her family.
 Gaining her trust was important.